Loading…

 Most small concreting businesses in Australia run lean.
 The owner is on site, the partner is in the office part-time, and the admin piles up.
 Quoting takes too long.
 Weather messes with the schedule and ripples through customer comms.
 Suppliers send updated pricing weekly and your old quotes are out of date.
 Customers ring at 6pm asking for variations.
 And then there's chasing payment from builders who treat 60-day terms as a suggestion.

-AI helps in all of these, but it has to be set up around your actual workflow.
+AI helps in all of these, but it has to be set up around your actual workflow — the same lesson electricians learn when they automate quoting.
 Generic AI doesn't know that "exposed agg with a saw cut grid" means something specific in your pricing, or that you do your own footings but sub out structural slabs.

 These are the ones with the clearest payback: